2024 AgeTech Market Map

 AgeTech Market Map Inclusion Criteria

-This is the 6th edition of the annual AgeTech Market Map.
-More than 200 companies made the cut.
+This is the 7th edition of the annual AgeTech Market Map.
+Almost 300 companies made the cut.
 The KPIs that were used to screen companies were:

 The Challenges of Aging